LivniGuy/open-lakehouse-workshop-jan2025/Modules/Module 05 - Loading Data Multi-function Analytics/load_additional_year_DE.md

 **CDE Insert data into Iceberg Table feature**

 - Open a Text Editor or IDE (I used VS Code from Microsoft).
-Copy and paste the following code replacing \<user-id> with your user id.
+Copy and paste the following code replacing \<prefix> with your user id.

 ```
 #****************************************************************************